Bronzila/TrackYourFit_docs/SW-Documentation/SAD.md

 ## 8. Implementation View

 ## 9. Data View
-We're using a MySQL database to store our data.
+We're using a MSSQL database to store our data.
 MSSQL provides us with the functionality to create a database diagram so here it is:
 ![Database-Diagram](./ClassDiagrams%26DB/DB_Diagram.PNG)
 ## 10. Size and Performance